letsencrypt/website/content/en/docs/dst-root-ca-x3-expiration-september-2021.md

 show_lastmod: 1
 ---

+> **Update September 30, 2021**
+> As planned, the DST Root CA X3 cross-sign has expired, and we're now using our own ISRG Root X1 for trust on almost all devices.
+For more details about the plan, keep reading!
+> We have also updated our Production Chain Changes thread on our community forum - our team and community are here and ready to help [our team and community are here and ready to help](https://community.letsencrypt.org/t/production-chain-changes/150739/4) with any questions you may have about this expiration.

 On September 30 2021, there will be a small change in how older browsers and devices trust Let's Encrypt certificates.
 If you run a typical website, you won't notice